Everyone loves a giant, juicy, succulent cruelty free burger right?

 - 2 tbsp nutritional yeast

 - 160g wheat gluten

-- Put everything except the wheat gluten into a food processor and blend until thoroughly combined to a rough paste.
+- Put everything except the wheat gluten into a jug and use the stick blender to make a paste.

-- Add the gluten, and process on full power for about 1 minute until it forms a dough.
+- Put the paste and gluten in to the food processor and blitz on full power for about 1 minute until it forms a dough.

-- Leave the patties to rest for 30 minutes before frying.
+- Leave the patties to rest for an hour in the fridge before frying.
 This will let them firm up.
 You can fry them straight away for a softer finish.